mjj29/c8y-analytics-blocks/README.md

 This block will take an input and log it to the log file

+## Rate Quash Block

+This block will cap the maximum rate that messages can be passed through, dropping anything that comes too frequently.
+Good for protecting expensive operations like querying LLMs

 ## Property Mapper block

 This block will take the input value and properties and allow you to map the fields to the output value and output properties